Welcome to the Coconuts and Kettlebells community!

 Fun Facts:

-- I eloped and got married on a gorgeous beach in Riviera Maya, Mexico.
+- I eloped and got married on a beach in Riviera Maya, Mexico.

 - I’m a Notre Dame football fan, and got to watch a game from the sidelines in South Bend.

-- I have a large collection of “rare” and “valuable” beanie babies in my attic.
+- I’m still holding on to a small collection of “rare” and “valuable” beanie babies in my attic.

 - I danced ballet for ten years, then did competitive cheerleading in high school and college.